lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

 {{< alert title="Note" color="primary" >}}

- You cannot configure SAML 1.1 services using WebLogic Remote Console.
+You cannot use WebLogic Remote Console to configure SAML 1.1 services, you must use another administration tool.
+Furthermore, support for SAML 1.1 was deprecated in WebLogic Server 14.1.2.0.0 and removed in WebLogic Server 15.1.1.0.0.

 {{< /alert >}}